 The Solution is a Secure Blockchain Middleware

 Luckily, the many inputs and outputs needed by a smart contract already exist in the form of the data feeds and APIs used by web/mobile applications.
 The problem we need to solve, is the ability for a smart contract to connect with these many external resources in a way that retains the smart contracts value for end-users; a tamper-proof digital agreement that is trustworthy.
 There should now be a secure, decentralized and tamper-proof way to trigger smart contracts with external events/data, while also sending key payment outputs.

-ChainLink seems to provide a secure, decentralized and therefore tamper-proof “blockchain middleware”, while also being an easy way to access the multiple inputs and outputs needed by a complex smart contract.
-By greatly simplifying how smart contracts can securely access key off-chain resources, ChainLink accelerates the development of increasingly useful smart contracts.
+Chainlink provides a secure, decentralized and therefore tamper-proof “blockchain middleware”, while also being an easy way to access the multiple inputs and outputs needed by a complex smart contract.
+By greatly simplifying how smart contracts can securely access key off-chain resources, Chainlink accelerates the development of increasingly useful smart contracts.